dwaite498/bedfordmuseum/ansible/README.md

 1. Ensure your ssh public key has been added to your DigitalOcean account.
 2. Create a new droplet on DigitalOcean.
 Here are the options we've been using:

-    - Debian 9.5 x64
+    - Debian 10 x64
     - Standard 1GB mem, 1 vCPU, 25 GB SSD, 1 TB transfer at $5/mo
     - Add a 20 GB block storage volume and choose Manually Format & Mount
     - New York 3 datacenter region
     - Choose your SSH key

 3. Add the droplet to the DigitalOcean firewall named Common.
 If you don't have access to this one, you can create your own.
-It should only allow SSH (TCP port 22) and HTTP (TCP port 80) inbound traffic.
+It should only allow SSH (TCP port 22), HTTP (TCP port 80), and HTTPS (TCP port 443) inbound traffic.
 All outbound traffic is allowed.
 4. Replace the IP address in the `/ansible/inventory` file in this repository with the one for your new droplet.